Rutwik-Stuff/rve/README.md

 **Release Date:** unconfirmed
 **Current Version:** none

-Rutwik Video Editor is a lightweight video editor that's designed for Windows, MacOS, Linux, and ChromeOS and is completly online!
+Rutwik Video Editor is a lightweight video editor that's designed for Windows, MacOS, Linux, and ChromeOS and is completely online!
 No downloads needed.

 ---